skipperbent/XAMPP-Website-Manager/README.md

 - PHP 7.0.0 beta 1

 ### Features include
+- Enable FTP server for each for your sites.
 - Multiple PHP versions running on each site.
 - You can create selfsigned SSL certificates or choose your own, directly from within the app.
 - SSL/https support for websites